gbif/hp-gb33/financial-support.md

 Only one person per Voting Participant, the Head of Delegation, is eligible to apply for partial support.
 However, the Head of Delegation can reassign the support to a member of the delegation.

 ## How to apply?
-Fill in the GB33 application form for partial financial support and submit the form no later than **ADD DATE.
+Fill in the GB33 application form for partial financial support and submit the form no later than **5 June 2026.
 Applications received after the deadline will not be considered**.

 **The application form can be found here ADD LINK**